Discover more from Temple Tales

 PLUS, occasionally, I'll cover similar topics but instead of focusing on temples, I'll zoom in on the Spanish missions and Native sites of California, Baja California, and the American Southwest--all part of my travels and longtime interests.

 And guess what?
 IT'S ALL FREE!
 (Oh, did I say that already?)
+[With the caveat mentioned above!]

 Once you sign up--which I truly hope you will--expect the Newsletter to arrive Monday, Wednesday, and Friday, starting January 27 (that's the first Monday after Chinese New Year).
 Here are the approximate delivery times, by location: